SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 - Dynamic Arrays

 ## Data Cleaning & Transformation

+#### Calendar table
+-  Built a custom date dimension table in Power Query to enable time intelligence analysis
+-  Added hierarchical date attributes such as year, quarter, and month.
+-  Added business logic, such as isweekend

 #### Products Table
 - Conducted data profiling to check the quality of the data